Fannovel16/chunkformer/README.md

 #### Dependencies
-To run the implementation, ensure you have the following dependencies installed:
+To run the implementation, ensure you have an environment with PyTorch working and the following dependencies installed:

 ```bash
 pip install -r requirements.txt